tonykwok1992/dl4j_human_remover/README.md

 ## How it works

+Automatic human removal is essentially solving 2 problems.
+1. How to detect a human from photos.
+2. How to remove an object from photos with distorting the photo

+Point 1 is solved by the power of deep learning while the point 2 is solved by traditional computer vision algorithm

-### Image segementaion using deep learning
+### 1. Image segmentation using deep learning
-This project imports a Deep Learning Image segmentation model (MobileNet) pretrained on tensorflow (http://download.tensorflow.org/models/deeplabv3_mnv2_pascal_train_aug_2018_01_29.tar.gz) to Deeplearning4j (nd4j) for detecting human from the photo
+This project imports a Deep Learning Image segmentation model (MobileNet) pre-trained on Tensorflow (http://download.tensorflow.org/models/deeplabv3_mnv2_pascal_train_aug_2018_01_29.tar.gz) to Deeplearning4j (nd4j) for detecting human from the photo

 Input:
 <img src="demo/request.jpg" width="250">